mi-erasmusmc/JCdmBuilder/README.md

 _The Vocabulary tab_

+The Vocabulary tab contains all information on the location of the vocabulary files/schema and how to load it.
 At the top of this tab is a drop down list containing three options.
 For each of the options different fields are shown.
 The options and their corresponding fields are: